JNR Class EF64

 Class EF64 is a type of electric locomotive (DC 1.5 kV) developed by Japanese National Railways.
 It was designed for mountainous areas with steep gradients often with heavy snow in winter.
 There are two groups, variants 0 and 1000, and they are very different as described below.

-The variant 1000 (EF64-1000) was introduced to Joetsu and Takasaki Lines with 53 locos in total.
+The variant 1000 (EF64-1000) was introduced to the Joetsu and Takasaki Lines with 53 locos in total.
 Since both lines were notorious for extreme amount of snowfall, there were major changes on the structure.
 The EF64-1000 locos also have enhanced braking systems to cope with slippery track in winter.

 Both variants were used for passenger and freight trains, and some EF64-0s were also used as bank engine pushing diesel multiple units.
-They also engaged in Sleeper Limited Express services like Hokuriku (Ueno - Kanazawa via Joetsu Line).
+They also engaged in Sleeper Limited Express services like Hokuriku (Ueno - Kanazawa via the Joetsu Line).

 When JNR was privatised in 1987, 14 out of 132 locos were allocated to JR East, three to JR Central, two to JR West and 113 to JR Freight.
-JR East had used them for Sleeper Limited Express services until when Akebono (Ueno - Aomori via Joetsu and Uetsu Main Lines) was discontiued in 2014.
+JR East had used them for Sleeper Limited Express services until when Akebono (Ueno - Aomori via the Joetsu and Uetsu Main Lines) was discontiued in 2014.
 JR Central and JR West owned a few for seasonal trains and ad hoc work but withdrawn by 2009.

 Current Operations & Future Prospects